Closing the rural broadband gap

 Closing the global digital divide

-99 percent of the unconnected are in markets outside the United States, and most of those people are in Sub-Saharan Africa and Asia.
+Nearly all of the unconnected are in markets outside the United States, mainly in Sub-Saharan Africa and Asia.
 Learn how we are working with partners in Kenya to improve rural productivity and livelihood in communities that would otherwise not have access to these technological opportunities.

 In Eastern Ghana, Bluetown is delivering affordable broadband to over 800,000 people in rural areas.
 Using technologies like TV white spaces, Bluetown is enabling local businesses and schools to access digital services.